kartikra/dattasa/README.md

 Each object of data-processor can use individual data streams and process them data_pipeline decides which modules to call based on type of database (as defined in config file). data_pipeline comprises of 3 classes
-- DataComponent : Each database connection is considered to be data-component object
+- DataComponent : Each database connection is considered to be data-component object.See examples for postgres, mysql, greenplum, etc above
 - APICall : Each api call is an apicall object.
+See examples for mixpanel, delighted, salesforce and wootric above
-- DataProcessor : transfers and loads data between data components
+- DataProcessor : transfers and loads data between data components. [see examples](documentation/data_processor.ipynb)

 ### Adding ipython notebook files to github